r-lib/pkgdown/cran-comments.md

 ## revdepcheck results

-We checked 26 reverse dependencies (25 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 66 reverse dependencies (65 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 1 new problems
- * We failed to check 1 packages
+ * We failed to check 4 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* eplusr
+* arrow
-  checking examples ...
-ERROR
+  checking installed package size ...
+NOTE

-  Random internet failure.
+  This is unrelated to pkgdown.

 ### Failed to check

+* colorednoise  (NA)
+* corrcoverage  (NA)
-* FSelectorRcpp (failed to install)
+* FSelectorRcpp (NA)
+* nlmixr        (NA)